cockroachdb/docs/_includes/v20.2/orchestration/kubernetes-basic-sql.md

     > CREATE USER roach WITH PASSWORD 'Q7gc8rEdS';
     ~~~

-      You will need this username and password to access the Admin UI later.
+      You will need this username and password to access the DB Console later.

 1. Exit the SQL shell and pod: